halliganbs/cell_counting/README.md

 ## Running

 - Move data into `/data` folder in parent directory
-- Start Jupyter notebook in project directory
+- Start `counter_notebook.ipynb` in jupyter notebook
 - modify all variable values for data
 - run first code cell and select diretories
 - run rest of cells